Welcome to Class Dulas

 PE Days

-PE days are Monday and Tuesday.
+PE days are Wednesday and Friday.
 Please send your child into school in their PE kit.

 Maths Workshop